 There are many ways to identify bakelite.
 However, the two most popular methods techniques use smell and sound.

-The second method involves the sound; when two pieces of bakelite are tapped, a “clunk” sound is created, which is a very distinctive sound, different from the sound made by tapping other day-to-day products made from other plastics.
+The second method involves the sound; when two pieces of bakelite are tapped, a “clunk” sound is created, which is very distinctive, different from the sound made by tapping other day-to-day products made from other plastics.

 Is Bakelite worth anything now?

-Ans.
-As it was the first plastic material invented having multiple applications, many bakelite accessories can be found in antique stores selling products originally worth pennies for hundreds of dollars.
+As it was the first plastic material invented with multiple applications, many bakelite accessories can be found in antique stores selling products originally worth pennies for hundreds of dollars.

 What are the 7 types of plastic?